ufrgs-hyman/meican/docs/guide/migration.md

 ####1.1 Machine requirements

-Make sure that the software requirements: Apache, PHP and MySQL are configured as defined in the installation guide for your operating system.
+Make sure that the [software requirements](https://github.com/ufrgs-hyman/meican#software) are configured as defined in the installation guide for your operating system.
 After that, proceed to the next step.

 ####1.2 Copy all files